Highlights & Special Events

 Oncologist in my Pocket: What the Palliative Clinician Needs to Know About Hematology, Oncology and Radiation Oncology (P04)

-Kristina Newport, MD FAAHPM; Shanthi Sivendran MD MSCR MBA; Thomas Leblanc, MD, MA MHS FAAHPM; Joshua A. Jones, MD MA FAAHPM
+Kristina Newport, MD FAAHPM; Shanthi Sivendran MD MSCR MBA; Thomas Leblanc, MD MA MHS FAAHPM; Joshua A. Jones, MD MA FAAHPM

 Care of adult patients with hematologic or oncologic malignancies is increasingly complex.
 Hospice and palliative care (HPC) clinicians are now asked to care for them early in the course of care, based on evidence that early palliative care improves survival, symptoms, mood, cost, and patient & caregiver satisfaction.
 To ensure success of upstream involvement, HPC clinicians must be equipped to competently care for these patients and “speak the language” of the hematologist/oncologist and radiation oncologist, particularly in the outpatient setting.